john-b-shaw/AtchMiss/README.md

 TO ALTER a specific hydrodynamic model, you will need to update one of the netstruct* .mat files.

-TO work with historic, digitized USACE hydrograph data, use AtchMiss, the data repository file.
+TO work with historic, digitized USACE hydrograph data, use AtchMiss, the data repository file, which must be downloaded separately from Figshare: https://doi.org/10.6084/m9.figshare.13645601.v1